Independent Skilled Visa

 4. Lodge Visa application within 60 days

 These visas were not very popular for a few years, as they are designed for very well educated, young people with great work experience and a specific occupation (Consolidated Sponsored Occupations List) which was popular at the time.
-Now, as the database had been cleaned so well, it is becoming easier and faster for applicants to receive EOI.
+Now, as the database has been cleaned so well, it is becoming easier and faster for applicants to receive EOI.

-It is an online process, that is crucial for your application because for each answer you get points.
+It is an online process, that is crucial for your application because for each answer you receive points.
 The number of points gained will determine if you can get into the database and how high in the hierarchy you will be.
 However, if you score less than 60 points, your application is automatically refused.

-If you have more points your application will be available for 3 years in the database, where it can be picked by state, immigration or sponsor.
+If you have more points your application will be available for 3 years in the database, where it can be picked by state, immigration or a sponsor.
 The more points you have, the better chances you have.